 The need for alternative breast cancer treatments

 Breast cancer is the most common cancer among women worldwide and the second most common cancer overall.
 In the United States, it is projected that over 287,000 women will be diagnosed with new cases of invasive breast cancer in 2022, and an estimated 43,250 women in the United States will die from breast cancer [1].
-While the 5-year relative survival rate for breast cancer is high at approximately 90%, breast cancer and its treatment can have a profound effect on a person's physical, emotional, and mental well-being [2–4].
+While the 5-year relative survival rate for breast cancer is high (approximately 90%), breast cancer and its treatment can have a profound effect on a person's physical, emotional, and mental well-being [2–4].

 Breast cancer treatment side effects strongly impact a patient’s quality of life.
 Chemotherapy may cause fatigue, nausea, vomiting, hair loss, and cognitive impairment, especially in the first few weeks of treatment [5,6].
 Hormonal therapy drugs can cause menopausal symptoms [5,7,8].
 Surgery and radiation therapy can cause pain and soreness, with skin changes including redness, itching, and dryness [9–11].
 These treatments also cause physical changes to the body, such as scarring and loss of sensation, that lead to body image issues and low self-esteem [10,12].
 Generally, patients may experience feelings of fear, sadness, anxiety, and depression that can be compounded by physical changes and stress associated with treatment [4,13].

-Clearly, new, less invasive treatments for breast cancer are needed, and many alternatives are being investigated and developed [14].
+Clearly, new, less-invasive treatments for breast cancer are needed, and many alternatives are being investigated and developed [14].
 Magnetic resonance-guided focused ultrasound (MRgFUS) is one of these alternative therapies, with goals including both efficacious treatment and a reduction in the physical, mental, and emotional side effects associated with current standard treatments [15–18].